aws/aws-cdk/packages/aws-cdk/README.md

 CDK Migrate is currently experimental and may have breaking changes in the future.

-Generates a CDK application using an existing CloudFormation template in JSON or YAML format.
+CDK Migrate Generates a CDK application using an existing CloudFormation template in JSON or YAML format.
 Templates can be provided from either from a local file using `--from-path` or directly from a deployed CloudFormation stack with `--from-stack`.
 The generated CDK application will synthesize a CloudFormation template with identical resource configurations to the provided template.